harlanhaskins/Pollaroid/README.md

 npm run build
 ```

-Then you should be able to open `frontend/build/index.html` and poke around the
+Then you should be able to navigate to `http://localhost:8080` and poke around
-frontend.
+the frontend.